 A picturesque stopover on the Atlantic coast

-Situated in a ria in South Finistère, Doëlan is a must-see in Finistère, with its famous pink house at the entrance to the harbor for fishermen and yachtsmen, and its two pretty lighthouses.
-Here’s a little tourist guide to help you discover the area.
+Situated in a ria in South Finistère and remarkable for its famous large pink house at the entrance to the port for fishermen and yachtsmen, as well as its two pretty lighthouses, a visit to the port of Doëlan is a must in Finistère.
+A little tourist guide to help you discover the area.

 The port of Doëlan, a historic site